zahraghh/Two_Stage_SP/joss_paper/paper.md

 ---

 # Summary
 Two_stage_SP package optimizes sizing of energy components for a district energy system.
 This package considers five selected energy components: natural gas boilers, combined heating and power, solar photovoltaics, wind turbines, and batteries.
 These five energy components and the grid can provide heating, cooling, and electricity needs of a group of buildings.
-Uncertainties in energy demand, solar irradiance, wind speed, and electricity emissions are considered in this framewrok.
-A user can change the case study's location, modify the energy components' charectristics, and
+Uncertainties in energy demand, solar irradiance, wind speed, and electricity emissions are considered in this package.
+A user can change the case study's location, modify the energy components' charectristics, and energy configuration.

 # Statement of need